OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 _identity_ value, and a binary associative operation.
 If either operand of the associative operation is the identity value, the result is the other operand.
-For example, `(double, 0.0, +)` is a monoid (ignoring non-finite values).
+For example, `(double, 0.0, +)` is a monoid (provided that values remain finite).
 In a reducer type the identity value is provided by a function; the function takes a pointer to a view (cast to `void *`) and should store the identity value there.
 The reduction operation takes two pointers to views (cast to `void *`) and should combine the two views and deposit the result in the first view.
 The first view is often called the _left_ view and program execution is considered to go left to right.

 If the view type is a C++ object with a non-trivial constructor the identity function should use placement new to construct a new view.